Last Updated on

 4. How to find cheap flights: Know the major hubs

 The more mainstream the route you take, the cheaper it is.
 Routes like New York – London with several flights a day have much cheaper tickets than routes like New York – Athens, which is less frequent.
 Thanks to the extensive budget airline network in Europe, however, you can easily save hundreds of dollars by flying into a major hub and continue with a low-cost carrier from there.

 Whichbudget is usually a good starting point to see which budget airlines fly from a hub to your final destination.
 In Asia, Bangkok and Kuala Lumpur are major hubs and well connected via smaller airlines – I found my $17.50 ticket from Bangkok to Chiang Mai with LionAir thanks to WhichBudget, for example.

-This one goes along with knowing the major hubs – but you don’t necessarily need to change airlines to score a cheaper ticket: simply having a layover is always cheaper than a direct flight.
+This one goes along with knowing the major hubs – but you don’t necessarily need to change airlines to find a cheap flight: simply having a layover is often cheaper than a direct flight.
 Many people are willing to pay for convenience, which is why direct flights are the most expensive (except for routes with frequent direct flights such as Frankfurt – New York).
 If you are willing to connect somewhere along the way, you will save money on your ticket.

-6. Don’t be set on a specific destination.
+6. How to find cheap flights: Don’t be set on a specific destination

 If you just want to go on a trip and are open to any destination, you can save even more – just type in ‘Everywhere‘ in the destination box on Skyscanner and it will show you all available flights from your departure airport on your chosen date, sorted by price.
 The more flexible you are, the bigger your savings.